Proven-Paradox/shaper-system/Handbook.md

 ## Step 5: Elemental Properties
 In settings where elemental magic is common, characters can start with a weakness to one element and a resistance to one other.
 The available elements are Fire, Ice, Sky, Earth, Light, and Dark.
 Elemental properties are not appropriate for all settings or all characters.
 Consult your Arbiter on whether you should do this for your character when creating them.
-When receiving damage in an element a combatant is weak to, the attacker rolls three ten-sided dice and drops the **lowest** die to calculate the damage done (instead of the normal two ten-sided).
-When receiving damage in an element a combatant is resistant to, the attacker rolls three ten-sided dice and drops the **highest** die.
+When receiving damage in an element a combatant is weak to, the attacker rolls three 10-sided dice and drops the **lowest** die to calculate the damage done (instead of the normal two ten-sided).
+When receiving damage in an element a combatant is resistant to, the attacker rolls three 10-sided dice and drops the **highest** die.
 When striking multiple targets with different elemental properties (such as with an area of , first resolve all targets that are neither resistant nor weak to the element by rolling two ten-siders as normal.
 After that, roll an additional die, then apply the highest two against foes weak to your chosen element and the lowest two against resistant foes.
 Extra dice rolled this way are affected by Boon and Bane normally.
 If you have to roll dice in two phases (as described in the previous paragraph), Boon or Bane triggered during the first phase (against elementally neutral targets) cannot reroll the die rolled during the second phase.